-TGD to Part F of the Building Regulationsprescribes ventilation requirements to meet needs of occupants within the building.
+TGD to Part F of the Building Regulations 1997 to 2017 prescribes ventilation requirements to meet needs of occupants within the building.
 This can be achieved by limiting moisture content of the air within the building so that it does not contribute to condensation and mouth growth and to limit the concentration of harmful pollutants in the air within the dwelling.